 Rugby boots tend to be a lot bigger than football boots as they need a wider sole for kicking power whereas a football boot needs to feel tight due to the intricate footwork needed to control the ball.

 The rugby boot has 8 studs compared to the football boot which has 6.
 This is because a powerful grip is essential when in a scrum.
-They need to be able to trust that the boot will help keep them in a strong stance and keep their body stable.
+They need to be able to trust that the boot will help keep them in a strong stance and keep their bodies stable.
 The football boots only have 6 to prevent slipping, they don’t necessarily need the grip.

-Now we’ve got your feet sorted, how about the rest of the kit and kick off in style?
+Now we’ve got your feet sorted, how about the rest of the kit and kick-off in style?
 Shop our huge range of football gear with big savings for the whole team.